 2. Staff Accountant

-Many accountant positions can now be done remotely, and don’t typically require previous job experience.
-However, it’s likely you’ll need to have gotten your bachelor’s degree in accounting or a similar field to qualify.
+Many accountant positions can now be done remotely and typically do not require previous job experience.
+However, it’s likely you’ll need to have a bachelor’s degree in accounting or a similar field to qualify.

 The median pay for accountants is $77,250, according to the Bureau of Labor Statistics.